 47. Many of the US presidents came from Virginia.
 A total of eight presidents have been from Virginia.

-48. From 2011 to 2013, a Pew Research Center study was conducted in which 54% of Americans mentioned that religion was important to them.
+48. From 2011 to 2013, a Pew Research Center study was conducted in which 54% of Americans mentioned that religion was essential to them.

-49. Nine out of the 10 largest companies in the world are based out of the United States of America.
+49. Nine out of the ten most prominent companies in the world are based out of the United States of America.
 The majority of the top 100 companies globally are from the US.

 50. The US boasts some of the top universities in the world.
-The universities and their quality education attract a large number of foreign students from various countries in the world.
+The universities and their quality education attract a large number of international students from various countries in the world.

 If you found some of these facts interesting and want to explore this fascinating country, pursuing your higher education can help you do that.
 It can also help you build a strong base for your career.
-Many premier educational institutions in the US can help you in achieving your dreams and aspirations.
-If you are making up your mind about pursuing your studies at a university in the US, do visit the website of upGrad Abroad. upGrad Abroad has tie-ups with some of the premier universities in the US and you can save a lot of your educational expenses compared to carrying out a full course from the US.
-You can also get some great help while clearing IELTS/TOEFL and even your visa application.
-Do explore the courses at upGrad Abroad and enjoy a smooth transition to a US university.
+Many US premier educational institutions can help you achieve your dreams and aspirations.
+If you are making up your mind about pursuing your studies at a university in the US, do visit the website of upGrad Abroad. upGrad Abroad has tie-ups with some of the premier universities in the US, and you can save a lot of your educational expenses compared to carrying out an entire course from the US.
+You can also get great help while clearing IELTS/TOEFL and even your visa application.
+Explore the courses at upGrad Abroad and enjoy a smooth transition to a US university.